POST-GAME VIDEO: No. 6 Illinois 83, No. 10 Duke 68 - Illini Coach Brad Underwood

-Illinois head coach Brad Underwood spoke to national, local and statewide media via Zoom video following the 83-68 win at No. 10 Duke in game five of the 2020-21 season.
+CHAMPAIGN, Ill. -- Illinois head coach Brad Underwood spoke to national, local and statewide media via Zoom video following the 92-65 win over Minnesota in game seven of the 2020-21 season and the Big Ten Conference opener.

 Underwood is the 18th head coach in Illinois history, hired in March 2017.
 He has won more than 67 percent of his games through his first seven years as a Division I head coach, recording five 20-win seasons and making four trips to the NCAA Tournament with a fifth appearance precluded by the cancellation of the 2020 postseason due to COVID-19.